ChiragKalia/CSharpInterviewPrep/README.md

 *Inspired from JWasham's coding-interview-university*
 ## What is it?

-This is my week long(maybe more) study plan to get myself a decent job at a big companies(MNC's)
+This is my week long(maybe more) study plan to get myself a decent job.
 ![Coding at the whiteboard - from HBO's Silicon Valley](https://dng5l3qzreal6.cloudfront.net/2016/Aug/coding_board_small-1470866369118.jpg)

 This is meant for guys who feel like stagnated at their current job or they don't have much exposure or feel like their current job is not challenging anymore.
-I am also one of these guys and I feel like I'm stagnated currently.
-I aspire to join one of the big 4's one day.

 ---